Matthelonianxl/XFI/README.md

       <li class="xfi-file-information">IMG_0001.jpg <i>(560 Kb)</i></li>
     </ul>

-And finally, a CSS class of 'busy' will be added to the form's submit button on submission if the submitButtonFeedback option is enabled.
+And finally, a CSS class of '`busy`' will be added to the form's submit button on submission if the submitButtonFeedback option is enabled.

 ## Browser Support